Eben Wyman, Principal

 Kepler Edwards, Associate

-Kepler Edwards joined Wyman Associates in January, 2018, with a background in matters relating to tort law and a strong interest in energy production and transportation, infrastructure development, and a range of issues of interest to the American business community.
+Kepler Edwards joined Wyman Associates in January, 2018, with a background in matters relating to tort law and a strong interest in broadband development and access, energy production and transportation, infrastructure development, and a range of issues of interest to the American business community.
 Kepler graduated from Questrom School of Business at Boston University in 2015 and was a member of the Men’s Crew team, where he was named most valuable player in in 2015 and served as Captain of the team in his senior year.
-Involved politically from a young age, he was a member of the Young Republicans Club in high school and has been involved in the Massachusetts GOP before relocating to Washington, D.C.
+Involved politically from a young age he is well equipped to navigating Washington, D.C. political issues.

-Kepler previously interned at a lead generation firm and received an entrepreneurial scholarship in 2013 as well as an athletic scholarship from Boston University, and has significant experience in managing and coordinating projects as well as negotiating contracts with lead vendors.
+Kepler previously worked at a legal services firm and received an entrepreneurial scholarship in 2013 as well as an athletic scholarship from Boston University, and has significant experience in managing and coordinating projects as well as negotiating contracts with lead vendors.